 Whether you are teaching a class with more advanced learners or students with little knowledge on the subject, prerequisite material can aid students in contextualizing the topic at hand.
 Duncan et al. (2015) found that supplemental readings or literature that replaced a traditional textbook enhanced learning.
 Likewise, Huss-Keeler and Brown (2007) noted that in-depth course materials and opportunities for reflection, especially for more advanced learners, were necessary to meet student needs and foster academic growth.
 For instance, providing a list of prerequisite skills and links to relevant readings and videos prior to a session may mitigate gaps in knowledge among students.
-Additionally, students were able to ask questions on prerequisite material, which encouraged discussion between the instructor and other students (Battle et al., 2020, p.
+Additionally, students were able to ask questions on prerequisite material, which encouraged discussion between the teacher and other students (Battle et al., 2020, p.
 7).

 3. Make use of informal assessments of learning to better understand student comprehension and course structure.

 Pre- and post-tests graded on completion can be an effective tool to gear activities and assignments to the level students are at.
 Sobek and Cole (2017) contend that when implementing these informal assessments, taking away the pressure of a letter-grade can mitigate bias (such as using outside sources to answer an online quiz question) and permit an accurate assessment of student comprehension.